 The packaging is just as immersive as the cards.
 Each flavour has a different bear mask on the front so the children can not only be a bear but look like one too.
 The front of the packaging is designed to stand out on the crowded supermarket shelf with the use of the big bear mask, but it still uses BEAR’s visual identity.
 A fun touch I have added is to have the bears eyes looking in different directions so when they are lined up on a supermarket shelf the bears appear like they are looking at one another.

-Throughout the cards and the packaging there has been an advertised social media campaign encouraging parents to take pictures of their children and upload them to Instagram tagging @bearnibbles.
-This would help BEAR’s social media presence and perpetuate an ad campaign that uses real children being bears.
+This campaign would help BEAR’s social media presence.
+It would also perpetuate a print ad campaign that uses real children being bears thus, including and engaging with their target audience.
 The use of the masks from the packaging also acts as an aid in protecting the child’s privacy.